Abortion in Indiana: Criminal prosecutions of abortion

-Purvi Patel was sentenced to 20 years in prison in Indiana in March 2015 for allegedly attempting to induce an abortion using medications she had ordered over the Internet.
+Purvi Patel was sentenced to 20 years in prison in Indiana in March 2015 for aborting her fetus using medications she had ordered over the Internet.
 However, her conviction was overturned; if her conviction had not been overturned, she would have been the first woman in the United States to be charged, convicted, and sentenced on a feticide charge.

+Post-Dobbs pregnancy related deaths

+On October 12, 2023, 26-year old Taysha Wilkinson-Sobieski of Auburn, Indiana died due to complications from a ruptured ectopic pregnancy.
+The local hospital she was taken to had recently closed their labor and delivery unit a few weeks earlier, and had no physician who could care for her on site, resulting in her death due to lack of immediate obstetrics care.
+Data shows that Indiana is seeing fewer applications for its OBGYN medical residency training programs after the state passed its abortion ban, a pattern repeated across the country, according to the Association of American Medical Colleges.